zaherg/letsencrypt-for-local-development/README.md

 # Docker Compose + Traefik TLS Proxy + Let's encrypt Wildcard Cert

+> This is an example is mainly for solo developers.
+But it is easy to study and change to fit into your shoes.

 This is an example of a solution I've used in various forms for months for local development.
 It's easy, flexable, and gives a near magical solution for always running HTTP apps through docker-compose with valid TLS, all on a single port with host-header SNI routing via Traefik proxy.

 ## Why would you want this?